intentor/llm-workbench/README.md

 Given a previous JSON response, it's possible to use the `/template` tool to create a template that will be processed using the JSON data.

-Given the following JSON as the last response in the prompt history:
+Using the following JSON as the last response in the prompt history:

 ```json
 {